ramchale/laminas-filter/docs/book/v3/standard-filters.md

 ### Non-Existing Paths

-Sometimes it is useful to get paths to files that do n0t exist; e.g., when you want to get the real path for a path you want to create.
-You can then provide a `FALSE` `exists` option at initiation.
+Sometimes it is useful to get paths to files that do not exist; e.g., when you want to get the real path for a path you want to create.
+You can then provide `false` for the `exists` option during construction.

 ```php
 $filter = new Laminas\Filter\RealPath(['exists' => false]);